 Tickets on sale now!

 "My wife, Kathy, and I enjoy attending the Orbital Gala each year.
 It is a chance to connect with friends, enjoy a wonderful meal and support the Academy Foundation.
-It has become an important part of our Annual Meeting experience and more importantly a way to increase our support for the Foundation's mission." — Harry A. Zink, MD, chair, Senior Ophthalmologist Committee
+It has become an important part of our meeting experience and more importantly a way to increase our support for the Foundation's mission." — Harry A. Zink, MD, chair, Senior Ophthalmologist Committee